aaronpowell/ps-nvm/README.md

 # Install

-Clone this repository or put the two `psm1` somewhere on disk and import the module:
+Clone this repository or put the `psm1` somewhere on disk and import the module:

     Import-Module <path to NodeVersionManager.psm1>
-    Import-Module <path to iojsVersionManager.psm1>

 # Commands